cmu-db/noisepage/DESIGN.md

 One potential problem is we are unsure how adding versions and multiple datatables will influence logging and recovery.
 We can revisit this after the recovery group merges their changes.

 ## Future Work
-1. Can support more types of ALTER TABLE SQL commands.
-Current we have separate classes for each type of ALTER TABLE, which might need to be compacted if there are a dozen types of ALTER TABLE.
+1. Can support more types of ALTER TABLE SQL commands such as change type and change default value.
+Currently we only support add and drop column.
+2. Current we have separate classes for each type of ALTER TABLE, which might need to be compacted if there are a dozen types of ALTER TABLE.
+3. Support background migration of tuples, and GC of unused schema versions.
-2. For scanning tuples in a table to check if a type change is allowed, we can use TPL.
+4. For scanning tuples in a table to check if a type change is allowed, we can use TPL.
-3. Support unsafe schema changes, which includes updating type, nullable, or default value status of columns.
+5. Support unsafe schema changes, which includes updating type, nullable, or default value status of columns.
-4. One optimization is to precompile the tuple transformations.
+6. One optimization is to precompile the tuple transformations.
 The code for different tuple transformations are mostly similar, except that the types of columns are different.
 Therefore, we can add code to the codegen layer to precompile the tuple transformation logic for different column types.
 This may speed up tuple transformations.
+7. In the future, we might want to get rid of the sqltable layer all together, so schema change logic should be moved to the execution layer.